-Grades: 10, 11, 12 Semester 1⁄2 Credit
+Grades: 10, 11, 12 Semester 1/2 Credit

 Prerequisite: Drawing and Painting 1

-Fee Required

-This course is for students who want to continue their artistic development In addition to assigned projects, the student

-his course is for students who want to continue their artistic development.
+This course is for students who want to continue their artistic development.
 In addition to assigned projects, the student will be encouraged to investigate media and subject matter that is of particular interest to them.
 It is also required that students do short research papers.